-The Arbitration proceedings is a bilateral procedure that is conducted not only vis-à-vis the German tax authorities - the Federal Central Tax Office is responsible here - but also vis-à-vis the tax authorities of the other EU member state affected by the dispute in question.
+An arbitration proceeding is a bilateral procedure.
+Proceedings are conducted not only vis-à-vis the German tax authority, under the responsibility of the Federal Central Tax Office, but also versus the tax authorities of the other EU Member State affected by the dispute in question.
+Therefore, procedures are carried out simultaneously and in the same manner in all of the states concerned.

-Procedural acts must therefore be carried out simultaneously and in the same way in all states concerned.
-However, procedural simplifications apply to small and medium-sized enterprises.
-In particular, the dispute resolution complaint with which the taxpayer initiates the proceedings only has to be filed in his respective state of residence.
-However, the procedural implementations in all states concerned must always be taken into account.
-And there are certainly deviations: e.g., Germany only allows the German language for the proceedings and therefore forces in most cases a multilingual conduct of the proceedings, while other states, e.g., Austria, also allow English as the language of the proceedings in addition to the national language.
+The procedure is simplified for small or medium-sized enterprises.
+For example, when a small or medium-size enterprise initiates the proceedings, the dispute resolution complaint is only filed in the state of residence.
+However, procedural implementation in all of the states concerned must always be taken into account.

+There are also exceptions to the rule.
+For instance, proceedings in Germany are only allowed to be conducted in German, leading to multi-lingual proceedings.
+Other countries, such as Austria, allow English in the course of the proceedings in addition to the national language.

 The EU dispute resolution procedure is intended to lead to a binding settlement of a dispute between states.
 The taxpayer is not a party to the dispute, but only an interested party.
-His rights in the proceedings are correspondingly less pronounced than is the case in national law appeal proceedings, in which he can actively represent his own legal position.
-The taxpayer can initiate (and, if necessary, terminate) the proceedings, and he can initiate or advance individual procedural steps by filing motions.
-However, he has no right to actively participate in the negotiations and to be involved in finding a solution.
-In this respect, the passive role familiar from the previous mutual agreement procedures remains.
+The taxpayer’s rights in the proceedings are correspondingly less pronounced than in national law appeal proceedings, in which his or her own legal position can actively be presented.
+The taxpayer can initiate or terminate the proceedings, and initiate or advance individual procedural steps by filing motions.
+However, there is no right for the taxpayer to actively participate in the negotiations and be involved in finding a solution.
+The taxpayer’s role remains passive, as seen with the previous mutual agreement procedure.

-After the admission of the dispute resolution complaint, negotiations are first held between the authorities involved to resolve the dispute (mutual agreement procedure).
-A binding deadline of two years (extendable by one year) is set for this.
-If the authorities involved reach an amicable result, this is communicated to the person concerned.
-If the taxpayer accepts the result, he/she must waive legal remedies against the implementing tax assessments.
-The result of the mutual agreement is then binding; the responsible tax office must issue the corresponding notices, which the taxpayer can legally enforce.
+After the dispute resolution complaint is filed, negotiations are held between the authorities involved to try and resolve the dispute.
+This is the mutual agreement procedure.
+The deadline for these negotiations is two years (extendable by a further year).
+If the authorities involved reach an amicable result, this is communicated to the party concerned.
+If the taxpayer accepts the result, he or she waives the right of legal remedies against the implementing tax assessments.
+The result of the mutual agreement is then binding and the relevant tax office issues corresponding, legally enforceable notices.

-If no agreement is reached within the deadline, this must be communicated to the person concerned, including a statement of reasons.
-As a major innovation, the procedure now enters a dispute resolution stage.
-Within 50 days, the affected person has the opportunity to request the establishment of an advisory committee in each participating state (no more procedural facilitations for SMEs and natural persons) - with the aim of reaching a binding arbitration decision on the dispute.
-The Advisory Committee is composed of a chairperson, one representative from each of the participating states and one independent representative from each participating state.
+If no agreement is reached within the deadline, this is communicated to the party concerned, including a statement of reasons.
+As a major innovation, at this point the procedure enters a dispute resolution stage.
+Within 50 days, the affected person has the opportunity to request the establishment of an Advisory Committee in each participating state with the aim of reaching a binding arbitration decision.
+There is no need for procedural facilitations for small and medium-sized enterprises.
+The Advisory Committee is composed of a chairperson, one representative from each of the participating states, and one independent representative from each participating state.